rehierl/node-tree-outliner/3-4-0-design-5.md

 associated node.
 That is, because (1) nodes are associated while they are being entered and (2) the section's default scope ends with the first exit event of a presequent and unassociated node.

+Note that the last part already is a hint towards how it has to be implemented.